The degree of anonymity

 The amount of information available about an anonymous donor can vary widely.
 Depending on your clinic’s or matching agency’s practices, you might have access to adult photos, childhood photos, and the donor’s written answers to questions about her personality, hobbies, talents and interests.

 Clinic consent forms are not sufficient to protect your parental rights in an anonymous egg donation arrangement.
 The clinic consent forms are an important part of the informed consent process, as they address issues directly related to the medical treatment such as procedures, benefits, risks and alternatives.
 However, they do not provide you with the same protections in regards to your relationship with your donor as a direct legal agreement.
 Reliance on just clinic consent forms can result in unintended consequences impacting both parental rights for children born from the donation and the ability to use cryopreserved embryos in the future.

-Contact me at the Law Office of Catherine Tucker if you would like to learn more about building your family through anonymous egg donation.
+Contact me at New Hampshire Surrogacy Law if you would like to learn more about building your family through anonymous egg donation.